JoshuaSchell/mail-server/README.md

 # mail-server - setup guide

-This guide provides instructions for setting up a PostgreSQL-based email ticket system that automatically sends emails when new tickets are inserted into the database, managed with docker containers.
+This guide provides instructions for setting up a PostgreSQL-based email ticket system that automatically sends emails when new tickets are inserted into the database, managed with Docker containers.

 ## Requirements